 Tillaux fracture is a Salter-Harris (SH) type III injury of the anterolateral tibial epiphysis caused by extreme eversion and lateral rotation of the ankle.
 Incidence is highest in adolescents, usually those aged 12-14 years, because the fracture occurs after the medial aspect of the epiphyseal plate of the tibia closes but before the lateral aspect arrests.

-It is fracture of the lateral process of the talus, seen commonly in snowboarders, hence the name.
+It is a fracture of the lateral process of the talus, seen commonly in snowboarders, hence the name.

 A combination of dorsiflexion and inversion of the ankle produces the lateral talar fracture.